Contents (click on any heading to go to that section).

 - The General Insurance Brokers Code of Practice; and

-- Financial Ombudsman Service (FOS).
-FOS fairly and independently resolves disputes between consumers — including some small businesses — and member financial services providers.
+- Australian Financial Complaints Authority (AFCA).
+AFCA fairly and independently resolves disputes between consumers — including some small businesses — and member financial services providers.
 Membership of the Financial Ombudsman Service is open to any financial services provider carrying on business in Australia.

 If you are not satisfied with our service, or if you would just like more information, please contact our Complaints Officer on (03) 9879-7699.